Azure/azure-sdk-tools/src/dotnet/APIView/APIViewWeb/CONTRIBUTING.md

 #### Azure storage account

  - Create a storage account in Azure.
 [Azure storage account](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-create?tabs=azure-portal)
- - Create two blob storage containers with names as follows within the storage account created in previous step: `originals` and `codefiles`
+ - Create three blob storage containers with names as follows within the storage account created in previous step: `originals`, `codefiles`, and `usagesamples`

 #### Azure Cosmos DB
  - Create a Cosmos DB account in Azure and then create a database with name `APIView` in this account.
 Once database is created successfully then create three containers in `APIView` database.
 Following are the list of containers and partition key for each of them.
 Partition key is case sensitive.